+The latest student loan debt statistics for 2019 have reached epic proportions.
 Student loan debt is now the second highest consumer debt category – behind only mortgage debt – and higher than both credit cards and auto loans.

-The latest student loan debt statistics for 2018 show how serious the student loan debt crisis has become – for borrowers across all demographics and age groups.
+The latest student loan debt statistics for 2019 show how serious the student loan debt crisis has become – for borrowers across all demographics and age groups.

-If you are a student loan borrower, the following student loan debt statistics can help you make more informed decisions regarding student loan refinance, student loan consolidation, student loan repayment and student forgiveness.
+If you are a student loan borrower, the following student loan debt statistics can help you make more informed decisions regarding student loan refinance, student loan consolidation, student loan repayment and student loan forgiveness.

-Student Loan Debt Statistics: Overview
+Student Loan Statistics: Overview

-Total Student Loan Debt: $1.44 trillion
+Total Student Loan Debt: $1.56 trillion

 Total U.S. Borrowers With Student Loan Debt: 44.2 million

-Student Loan Delinquency Or Default Rate: 11.2%
+Student Loan Delinquency Or Default Rate: 10.7% (90+ days delinquent)

-Total Increase In Student Loan Debt In 4Q2016: $31 billion
+Total Increase In Student Loan Debt In Most Recent Quarter: $29 billion

 New Delinquent Balances (30+ days): $32.6 billion